It is an ideal location for a holiday at any time of the year.

 Fishing has been a mainstay of Wells for centuries and it is still the home of several fishing boats.
 Watching them come and go and unload at the Quay is still a great attraction.
 Harbour and fishing trips are also available.

 At the top of Staithe Street discover The Buttlands, a quiet green lined with lime trees and elegant Georgian and Victorian houses.
 The name originates from the days when it was used for archery practice.
-It is now home to The Crown Hotel, a former coaching inn from the 16th century, and the recently renovated Globe Inn.
+It is now home to The Crown Hotel, a former coaching inn from the 16th century, and The Globe Inn.
 Both of these establishments serve excellent food and drinks.

-Wander along the magnificent, sandy and sweeping beach.
-You can go as far as you like towards Holkham bay.
-The wide, sandy beach was featured in the film "Shakespeare in Love" and is ideal for collecting a wide variety of shells, building sand castles, marvelling at the bird life or simply watching the sea and its waves.
+Wander along the magnificent, sandy and sweeping beach towards Holkham bay.
+The wide, sandy beach was featured in the film "Shakespeare in Love" and is ideal for collecting a variety of shells, building sand castles, marvelling at the bird life or simply watching the sea and its waves.

 Tucked behind the pine forest is Pinewoods Caravan Park and Abraham's Bosom, which is an outdoor leisure area by the side of a natural 5-acre boating lake, where canoes and rowing boats can be hired.

 The Lifeboat House on the beach is often open to visitors and houses a fascinating collection of items illustrating the history of the Wells Lifeboat.
-Wander along the magnificent, sandy and sweeping beach bordered by many brightly painted beach huts and with pine woodland behind them, you can go as far as you like towards Holkham bay.
+Stroll along the magnificent, sandy and sweeping beach bordered by many brightly painted beach huts and with pine woodland behind them

 Other Local Activities include